List of Fablehaven characters: Major characters

-The caretaker of Wyrmroost.
-He holds conference with Trask's team and reveals himself as one of the last actual wizards on Earth.
+The caretaker of Wyrmroost, Agad holds conference with Trask's team and reveals himself as one of the last actual wizards on Earth.
 He informs the team that they are there at their own risk, and that they cannot stay at the keep.
 He later reveals to Kendra that he was once a dragon, that all true wizards were once dragons, who opted to stay in human form.